charliesonye/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Error Message: <NameError: uninitialized constant ToysController::Toys>
+  Solution: Viewed the Toys Controller, then create method for naming error for instance of Toy.

 - Update the number of likes for a toy

   - How I debugged:
+  Error Message: Uncaught (in promise) SyntaxError: Unexpected end of JSON input
+  Solution: Viewed Toys Controller/update method to add a method to render updated data in JSON format.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Error Message:<ActionController::RoutingError: No route matches [DELETE] "/toys/4">
+  Solution: Checked Routes file for the :destroy route and added it.